-Boko Haram claims kidnapping of Nigeria students in north
+Boko Haram Claims Kidnapping of Nigeria Students in North

 There has been no independent verification of the audio message but Shekau has in the past released video and audio messages on Boko Haram’s behalf.

-Several armed groups operate in northwestern Nigeria where Katsina state is located.
+Several armed groups operate in northern Nigeria where Katsina state is located.
 It was originally believed that the attackers were bandits, who sometimes work with Boko Haram.

 The government said a joint rescue operation was launched Saturday by Nigeria’s police, air force and army after the military engaged in gunfights with bandits after locating their hideout in the Zango/Paula forest.

-Many of the more than 600 male students were able to escape during the attack while the police engaged in a gunfight, according to Katsina State police spokesman Gambo Isah.
+Many of the more than 600 male students were able to escape during the attack while the attackers were in a gunfight with police, according to Katsina State police spokesman Gambo Isah.

 Boko Haram has in the past abducted students from schools.